MadLadSquad/MadLadSquadSite/README.md

 - [UVKShaderCompiler](https://github.com/MadLadSquad/UVKShaderCompiler) - A shader compiler for the UntitledVulkanGameEngine
 - [MadLadSquadBot](https://github.com/MadLadSquad/MadLadSquadBot) - Our general purpose Discord bot
 - [UntitledGameSystemManager](https://github.com/MadLadSquad/UntitledGameSystemManager) - A manager for containerized game systems using LXC and LXD
-- [UntitledShapeRotator](https://github.com/MadLadSquad/UntitledShapeRotator) - A small game to showcase what the UntitledVulkanGameEngine is capable of, will be developed at Alpha 1.0 of the engine
 - [UVKBuildTool](https://github.com/MadLadSquad/UVKBuildTool) - A build file generator for the UntitledVulkanGameEngine and UntitledImGuiFramework

 ### UntitledDesktopEnvironment and related
 - [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) - A minimal destkop application development framework for C++, made for our desktop environment(UntitledDesktopEnvironment/UDE)
-- [UntitledTextEditor](https://github.com/MadLadSquad/UntitledTextEditor) - UDE graphical text editor, to be developed
+- [UntitledTextEditor](https://github.com/MadLadSquad/UntitledTextEditor) - UDE graphical text editor
 - [ImTTY](https://github.com/MadLadSquad/ImTTY) - A terminal emulator widget for dear imgui, to be developed
 - [UntitledTerminalEmulatorBackend](https://github.com/MadLadSquad/UTEBackend) - A cross-platform terminal emulator backend library for the UntitledTerminalEmulator, Windows not supported as of now, to be developed